2.1 Conditional Blocks Using if

 This will print each fruit in the list.

-loop repeatedly executes a block of code as long as the given condition is True
+A while loop repeatedly executes a block of code as long as the given condition is True.

 Syntax: